Welcome

 The Name of a Child

-Please note that a name declaration may also be necessary if your child had a previous German passport issued to him/her but where the necessity of a name declaration had been overlooked.
+A German child born abroad does not always have a valid name for the German legal sphere, even if a name has already been entered into the foreign birth certificate.
+Please note that a name declaration may also be necessary if your child had a previous German passport issued to him/her but where the necessity of a name declaration has been overlooked.

 What is the relevant law?
 What choices do we have?